Which number system is "best" for describing empirical reality?: Empirical Guidance?

-\item In the other direction one could go to an extreme even larger than the reals --- such as the hyper-reals of nonstandard analysis~\cite{hyper-reals}. \\ Of course this is moving even further afield from empirical reality, (or more precisely, further from things one can think of measuring directly), so most physicists would demand very good reasons --- some very high payoff --- for moving in such a direction. \item I should also (extremely briefly) mention the $p$-adics.
-Let us just say that their direct connection to empirical reality seems to be a little strained~\cite{p-adics}. \end{itemize} I emphasise that one of the key distinctions we can make is between number systems of finite (but large) cardinality, countable cardinality, and uncountable cardinality.
+Of course this is moving even further afield from empirical reality (or more precisely, further from things one can think of measuring directly), so most physicists would demand very good reasons---some extremely high payoff---for moving in such a direction.

+\item I should also (extremely briefly) mention the $p$-adics (and adelics).
+Let us just say that their direct connection to empirical reality seems to be a little strained~\cite{p-adics, Brekke:1993, Dragovich:2009, Vladimirov:1988, Dragovich:2017}. \end{itemize}

+\item One could also side-step the rationals by using something more exotic such as a \emph{logarithmic number system} wherein the (non-zero) reals are codified as an ordered pair $ x \longleftrightarrow \{\hbox{sign}(x), \ln |x|\}$, and zero is codified by $ 0 \longleftrightarrow \{0, \hbox{undefined}\}$.
+In this number system, multiplication and division are easy, but addition and subtraction are hard.
+If one approximates $ \ln |x|$ by some finite precision quantity, then this \emph{logarithmic number system} will cover a finite subset of the reals, that is not a finite subset of the rationals. \end{itemize}

+I emphasise that one of the key distinctions we can make is between number systems of finite (but large) cardinality, countable (denumerable) cardinality, and uncountable (non-denumerable) cardinality.